Rigging Software | Video Game Development | Autodesk

 Learn how a VFX artist’s experience helped in his transition to sci-fi writer/director.

-See all the news, artist interviews and career advice for game, animation and VFX developers in one place on Autodesk’s visual arts blog.
+Check out AREA to find artwork, member spotlights and more from our beloved community of 3D artists.

-Access a curated collection of the best game development events, competitions, professional organisations and other resources for any level of creator.
+Access a curated collection of the best game development events, competitions, professional organizations, and other resources for any level of creator.

-Skeletal animation is a technique used by artists working on your favourite films, TV series and games.
+Skeletal animation is a technique used by artists working on your favorite films, TV series, and games.

 Visual artists may learn all or most 3D animation techniques, but whether the same person works on both rigging and animation depends on the individual job.

-Big-budget productions like feature-length 3D animated films tend to use specialists in each area, such as rigging, animating, modelling, compositing (US site), texturing, etc. For more generalist jobs, a single 3D artist will need to do more than one thing, such as both rigging and animating (US site).
+Big-budget productions like feature-length 3D animated movies tend to use specialists in each area, such as rigging, animating, modeling, compositing, texturing, etc. For more generalist jobs, a single 3D artist will need to do more than one thing, such as both rigging and animating.

 Some rigging software also includes the option to perform automatic rigging.
 However, most professional productions would want to tweak the automated rigging for best results.

-In 3D animation (US Site), rigging serves to make a 3D model easier to animate with realistic movement.
-Rigging refers to the creation of a skeleton-like series of “bones“ within a 3D model using rigging software.
+In 3D animation, rigging serves to make a 3D model easier to animate with realistic movement.
+Rigging refers to the creation of a skeleton-like series of “bones” within a 3D model using rigging software.

 With the rig in place, the rigging artist can use inverse kinematics to tie the movement of one bone to the successive movements of connected bones.
 Weight painting is also used to ensure that when the rigging’s bones move, the outer mesh of a 3D model also moves and deforms in realistic ways.